binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 2. There is this thing called the shared responsibility model I have heard about between CSPs and their customers.
 Please explain what your role and my role is in the protection of my and my customers data?

    Make sure you are completely clear on who is responsible for which data, where and when.
-It's not a matter of if your data will be stolen, but more a matter of when.
+It is not a matter of if your data will be stolen, but more a matter of when.
 Know your responsibilities.
 As discussed in the Web Applications chapter under the [Data-store Compromise](#web-applications-identify-risks-management-of-application-secrets-data-store-compromise) subsection...
 Data-store Compromise is one of the 6 top threats facing New Zealand, and these types of breaches are happening daily.

    Also consider data security insurance